o-oconnell/mp4grep/README.md

 mp4grep
 -------
-mp4grep is a search tool that transcribes and searches audio and video files for a regex pattern.
-By default, mp4grep will locate searchable files inside of directories.
-Also, mp4grep does not just work on mp4 files!
-Supported extensions are mp2, mp3, mp4, ogg, webm, mov, and wav.
+mp4grep is a search tool that transcribes and searches audio and video files for a regex pattern. mp4grep isn't just for mp4 files!
+It also supports mp3, mp4, ogg, webm, mov, and wav.

 ### Screenshot of search results

 ### Compatible transcription neural networks
-mp4grep depends on [Vosk](https://alphacephei.com/vosk/) to transcribe audio, which has an [official list](https://alphacephei.com/vosk/models) of supported models.
+mp4grep depends on [Vosk](https://alphacephei.com/vosk/) to transcribe audio.
 By default, mp4grep ships with a 40 MB lightweight English model.
 If you want to transcribe dialects of English or other languages with accuracy, you will need to use a different model.
+You can download models from Vosk's [official list](https://alphacephei.com/vosk/models) of supported models.

 ### Why should I use mp4grep?
 * It allows you to search audio and video, instead of just text.